pdreker/fritz_exporter/docs/quickstart.rst

 .. image:: _static/prometheus_target.png

-If your prometheus show the exporter as a **Up** you should also be able to see some metrics if you navigate back to the prometheus start page and enter ``fritz`` into the search bar and see some metrics via the autocompletion.
+If your prometheus shows the exporter as a **Up** you should also be able to see some metrics via the autocompletion if you navigate back to the prometheus start page and enter ``fritz`` into the search bar.

 .. image:: _static/fritz_metrics.png